Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ExtendedNagios.rst

 It is extended by the usage of a Motion Detector Bricklet and a Segment Display 4x7 Bricklet.

-With the extended script you can display if there is an error occured and can detect motion in the server room.
+With the extended script you can display if there is an error occurred and can detect motion in the server room.
 The script can be used as a starting point for your own projects.